7 Things Divorced Parents Do That Turn Their Kids Into Pawns For Revenge

 If you're angry at your ex for cheating/leaving/hurting you or anything under the sun, you have every right to be hurt and angry.
 Go ahead and lick your wounds but do not let your bad feelings keep your kids from having a relationship with the other parent.

-You think you're getting one over on that jerk or black widow spider, but the only one that's truly hurt in this vindictive process is your children.
+You think you're getting one over on your ex, but the only one who is truly hurt in this vindictive process is your children.

 Advertisement